pywbem/pywbemtools/docs/pywbemcli/generaloptions.rst

 In the interactive mode the connection is not actually established until a command requiring access to the WBEM server is entered.

-This option is mutually exclusive with :ref:`--server general option` and :ref:`--mock-server general option` since each defines a connection to a WBEM server.
+This option is mutually exclusive with the :ref:`--server general option` and the :ref:`--mock-server general option` since each defines a connection to a WBEM server.

 The following example creates a connection definition named ``myserver`` in the connections file, and then uses that connection to execute